 Our tribal resettlement is a living and active bridge from our ancestral Island, which is rapidly eroding, to a sustainable future for the Isle de Jean Charles band of Biloxi-Chitimacha-Choctaw Tribe.
 After the United States Army Corps of Engineers realigned the Morganza to the Gulf Hurricane Protection Levee in 2001, leaving the Island out, the Tribal Council made the difficult decision to resettle.

-For nearly two decades we have been organizing and we are more determined and focused than ever.
-We see resettlement as one way to adapt to the changing Louisiana coast, reuniting our displaced tribal members and rejuvenating our traditional life-ways.
+For nearly two decades we have been organizing.
+We see resettlement as the best way to reunite our displaced tribal members and rekindle our traditional life-ways.
 Our relationships, ways of life, networks of care, and identity will be supported in a community center, museum, and gathering areas.
 Oral teaching and learning of our histories will be reinvigorated in our childcare and educational spaces.
-Community gardens will serve as catalysts to recreate the self-sustaining society we once loved.
+Community gardens will serve as catalysts to recreate the self-sustaining society we once had.
 Our library, seed-saving program, traditional healing herbs, gardens, and market will nurture our Tribe.
-Additionally, of course, our resettlement provides safe and sustainable housing for those at risk of flooding on the Island and tribal members who have been already been displaced.
+Our resettlement provides safe and sustainable housing for those at risk of flooding on the Island and tribal members who have been already been displaced.

 Through our tribal resettlement, we embrace our role as a teaching community and hope to support others dealing with environmental disaster.
 We will continue to stand alongside other tribal communities who are providing essential leadership in building resilience to the effects of climate change.
 We also stand with the coastal communities around the nation grappling with our changing climate and related hazards.
 Our existing collaborations with local colleges, universities, nonprofits, communities, and other tribes are the essential building blocks to providing a model for resettlement and sustainability.